 PHA is required to submit a Significant Amendment to the MTW Annual Plan that incorporates required information on PHA's RAD conversion plans.
 This document provides the required information and serves as PHA's RAD Significant Amendment for the subject units.
 PHA intends to propose further Significant Amendment(s) for additional HUD-approved RAD conversions, including transfers of assistance, at future dates.
 PHA will provide a thirty-day public comment period, and conduct a Public Hearing to allow residents and the general public an opportunity to review and comment on the RAD Significant Amendment.
 The PHA Board of Commissioners will conduct a vote on the RAD Significant Amendment at a future public meeting.

 RAD Conversion Plan

-This Significant Amendment provides information on PHA's plans to convert public housing units to project-based assistance under RAD as follows:
+This Significant Amendment provides information on PHA's plans to convert public housing units to project-based assistance under RAD at the three (3) listed sites, as further described in Attachment 1 includes the following information: